Twigonometry/Cybersecurity-Notes/Starting Point.md

 If you don't know what you're looking for in this repository, or want to find an index of information, start here!

+There is also a `Start Here!` workspace that opens this note along with the graph for easy navigation!

 ## What does this Repository contain?

 This repository contains a number of resources about cybersecurity.
 I plan to include a number of different categories of information, grouped into folders.